lensesio/hadoop-bash-completion/README.md

 # Hadoop Bash Completion #

 A script that adds bash completion for hadoop commands.
 It completes commands, switches and **HDFS paths**.
-HDFS paths are our contribution to the script which has a history from [facebook](https://github.com/facebookarchive/hadoop-20/tree/master/src/contrib/bash-tab-completion) and [guozheng](https://github.com/guozheng/hadoop-completion).
+The latter is our main contribution to the script which has a history from [facebook](https://github.com/facebookarchive/hadoop-20/tree/master/src/contrib/bash-tab-completion) and [guozheng](https://github.com/guozheng/hadoop-completion).